How to Arrange Abstract Framed Wall Art for Fabulous Results

 If you need to add length to a room, I recommend a long evenly hung row of framed prints.
 This works best in rooms that are leading somewhere else because your eye will be drawn to where the prints end and where they begin...that's why hanging prints in even rows down hallways works so well...it brings the eye to the room that you're walking towards.

 For rooms with tall ceilings a vertical row of framed prints leads the eye up.
-I really like the way that this looks on the image below.
-The framed print set not only makes a statement but it makes you focus your attention on the prints and towards the ceiling.
-We feel uplifted when we look slightly up....
+I really like the way that this looks on the image to the right.